Introduction

 Conclusion

 The approaches mentioned earlier are used to prevent or reduce ice generation on transmission lines.
-However, other methods can be utilised to avoid such occurrences from occurring in the first place.
-These include environmental measures and changes in maintenance practices such as proper cleaning procedures and de-icing equipment use.
+However, other methods can be used to prevent such occurrences from occurring in the first place.
+These include environmental measures and changes in maintenance practices, such as proper cleaning procedures and de-icing equipment use.

 Collegelib.com prepared and published this curated article for the preparation of an engineering topic.
 Before shortlisting your topic, you should do your research in addition to this information.
 Please include Reference: Collegelib.com and link back to Collegelib in your work.